jdhern17/LinuxQuizzer/SECURITY.md

 ## Conclusion

 This document outlines how the **Defense-in-Depth** model has been applied to each layer of this project’s security architecture.
 From policies and procedures to data protection, every layer is fortified to protect against modern threats.
 By aligning with industry standards and best practices, this application demonstrates a comprehensive approach to security, ensuring a secure environment for future deployments.

+---

+## Additional Considerations

+password on admin account?
+password on code-server?